 After you start a prescription for HT, you’ll have another appointment with your medical provider in 4-8 weeks for new blood tests.
 The new blood tests will help your provider see how your body is using the HT and what (if any) changes you need for your HT to work better.

 How much will this cost?

 The cost of HT depends on many things.
 Costs are different if you have insurance.
 If you have insurance, your insurance may or may not pay for HT.
 The cost of any blood tests, labs or medical tests and the cost for hormones are different for each person depending on your medical conditions and the kinds of hormones that are prescribed.
-AHI has a discount program for certain pharmacies for patients who don’t have insurance or whose insurance doesn’t’ cover HT.
-The Hormone Information Appointment is free.
+AHI has a discount program for certain pharmacies for patients who don’t have insurance or whose insurance doesn’t cover HT.

 No, but your medical provider can offer you some information about surgeons that other patients have said that they have liked.
 AHI doesn’t recommend specific doctors to do surgery.

 Yes, however, we use a different process when someone under 18 asks for HT.
 To learn about the process to ask for HT if you are under 18 years old, you can make a medical appointment or contact Dr. Demidont, firstname.lastname@example.org.
 Dr. Demidont can tell you about our hormone prescription process for people under 18 and can also help you introduce the idea to your parent(s) or guardian(s).
 AHI doesn’t have a specific age cut-off for considering a hormone prescription; instead we will talk with you and will look to see if your body is ready for HT.
 AHI has to get signed permission from all of your parents/guardians to give you HT.

 We make it easy for you.
 You can start your appointment right online and someone will contact you to confirm your appointment date and time!
 We provide care that makes you feel respected and valued just as you are.
 Regardless of your ability to pay, our staff is dedicated to helping you live your best life.